Skip to content

 Perimeter of a square is defined as the length of all its boundaries.
 Suppose the length of the sides of a square is ‘a’ then its perimeter is given by

-= a + a + a + a
+Perimeter of Square = Sum of All Sides of Square = a + a + a + a

-Perimeter of square = 4a units
+Perimeter of Square = 4a units

-As a result, 4a is the perimeter of a square with each side’s length equal to ‘a’ units.
+As a result, 4a is perimeter of a square with each side’s length equal to ‘a’ units.

 Diagonal of Square

-Diagonal of square
+Length of Diagonal of Square

-By Pythagoras Theorem, Hypotenuse2 = Base2 + Perpendicular2
+Hypotenuse2 = Base2 + Perpendicular2

 Hence,